-1.4 Licensable Operations
+Licensable Operations

-- 1.4.1 In the context of this EPS Licence Application, the Licensable Operations are those aspects of the geophysical survey methodology which have the potential to cause direct or indirect effects (including injury or disturbance) on marine mammals. - 1.4.2 The surveys will involve the use of the following geophysical equipment: - Multibeam Echosounder (MBES); - Side Scan Sonar (SSS); - Sub Bottom Profiler (Chirp / Pinger / Boomer) (SBP); - Ultra-Short Base Line (USBL); and - Sparker. - 1.4.3 In consideration of the activities (described above) involved in the geophysical surveys of Cluaran Ear-Thuath and Cluaran Deas Ear, it is considered that the use of these equipment may result in sound sources that could constitute a disturbance offence under the Habitats Regulation and is therefore a Licensable Operation.

-- 1.4.4 It is anticipated that the earliest planned start date for the geophysical surveys is 1st March 2023, with the last completion date planned for 29th February 2024.
-Both sites will be surveyed consecutively using the same vessel and equipment.
-The surveys at both sites are expected to take approximately 100 days but additional time has been included to account for bad weather and technical downtime (Table 1.1).
-The Licensable Operations will be carried out within the survey area which will cover up to 755 km2 for both sites - 1.4.5 The vessel turning area is used for manoeuvring the vessel, as well as to enable soft-start and line run-out.
-The vessel turning area is included within the survey area.
+- 1.1.14 In the context of this EPS Licence Application, the Licensable Operations are those aspects of the geophysical survey methodology which have the potential to cause direct or indirect effects (including injury or disturbance) on marine mammals. - 1.1.15 The surveys will involve the use of the following geophysical equipment: - Multibeam Echosounder (MBES); - Side Scan Sonar (SSS); - Sub Bottom Profiler (Chirp / Pinger / Boomer) (SBP); - Ultra-Short Base Line (USBL); and - Sparker. - 1.1.16 In consideration of the activities (described above) involved in the geophysical surveys of Cluaran Ear-Thuath and Cluaran Deas Ear export cable corridors, it is considered that the use of these equipment may result in sound sources that could constitute a disturbance offence under the Habitats Regulations and is therefore a Licensable Operation. - 1.1.17 It is anticipated that the earliest planned start date for the export cable corridor geophysical surveys is the 1st May 2023, with the latest completion date planned for 29th February 2024.
+Cluaran Ear-Thuath and Cluaran Deas Ear will be surveyed consecutively using two vessels.
+One vessel will survey nearshore areas out to approximately the 20 m contour, and a second vessel will survey the offshore areas beyond the 20 m contour.
+For Cluaran Ear-Thuath, the nearshore area will take approximately 13 days to survey, and the offshore area 28 days.
+For Cluaran Deas Ear the nearshore area will take approximately 16 days to survey, and the offshore 17 days.
+Therefore, the total duration of surveys for all export cable corridors for both array areas is approximately 74 days.
+However, additional time has been included on the licence application to account for bad weather and technical downtime between surveys of the array area and cable route corridors (Table 1.1).